Gay4thri/Blockchain-voting-system/README.md

 Softwares used for this project
-   Ethereum Remix-IDE
+   Ethereum Remix-IDE,
-   MetaMask Wallet
+   MetaMask Wallet,
-   truffleShoot Ganache
+   truffleShoot Ganache,
-   solidity
+   solidity.